ole00/afterburner/README.md

 - where to get the MT3608 module ?

   * usual places: ebay, aliexpress

+- how to run afterburner on Win32, Win64 or MacOSX ?
+  * the same way as on Linux: compile the source code
+  * OR use pre-compiled afterburner binaries located in 'releases' directory
+  * then run afterburner in terminal (use 'cmd' on WinXX) as described above

 - what are the .jed files and how to produce them